 By Harvest ETFs

-In 2022, CPP benefits were increased by 2.7% raising the maximum monthly benefit amount at age 65 to $1,253.59.
-While this increase could help retirees, considering inflation rates above 8% for most of the year, varying eligibility for the maximum benefit, and the possibility of declining CPP benefits, retirees need to look beyond what the government pays if they want to live their retirement dreams.
+This increase in the maximum CPP income payment could help retirees, considering the high rate of inflation.
+However, due to the varying eligibility for the maximum benefit, and the possibility of declining CPP benefits, retirees may need to look beyond what the government pays if they want to live their retirement dreams.

 Canadians who worked in the country between ages 18 and 70 and contributed to the Canada Pension Plan are eligible for monthly CPP benefits once they turn 60.
 According to the government of Canada, the standard age to start is 65, but retirees can also wait until they turn 70 to start their benefits.